What to See and Learn at Holocaust Museum Houston

 How much is admission to Holocaust Museum Houston?

-Admission to the museum is $22 for adults, and $16 for seniors age 65 or older, AARP members, and active duty military.
+Admission to the museum is $22 for adults, and $16 for seniors age 65 or older and AARP members; active duty military servicemembers and their families get free admission through Labor Day.
 Infants and kids up to 18 can get in for free, as well as those who have a membership with HMH.
 Admission to temporary exhibitions and special events is usually also included with general ticket price, so you don’t have to worry about extra fees.

 When does Holocaust Museum Houston have free admission?